 And she wrote me a note in her signature lopsided scrawl but with an uncharacteristic lack of punctuation:

-I wish you were here, Mom.
-I wish I could call you.
-I want to tell you how Athena wrote an essay about hiking for four hours in the hot sun; how when you’re on satellite TV, you sit in a pitch black room with floodlights blinding your eyes staring at and talking to a blinking red light, hearing the hosts in Toronto talk through an ear piece without being able to see them; how Roxanne Hawn’s dog Lilly has been severely damaged by vaccines and how she wrote about my book; how Denise Schipani is brave enough to admit she still feels bad about her births; how I miss you every single day.
+Athena wrote an essay about hiking for four hours in the hot sun and I know you would love reading it.
+I want to tell you about how when you’re on satellite TV, you sit in a pitch black room with floodlights blinding your eyes staring at and talking to a blinking red light, hearing the hosts in Toronto talk through an ear piece without being able to see them; and how Roxanne Hawn’s dog Lilly has been severely damaged by vaccines and how she wrote about my book; and how Denise Schipani is brave enough to admit she still feels bad about her C-section births.
+We would talk for an hour; and I would tell you that I miss you every single day.

 I met a young mom this weekend who lost both her parents and three other relatives, all within a year, all before her own two sons were born.